goodiesavolonte/goodiesavolonte.github.io/_posts/2013-12-04-asparagus-bacon-soup.md

 {: .post-image}
 ![Asparagus & Bacon Soup](http://www.goodiesavolonte.com/wp-content/uploads/2013/12/asparagus-bacon-soup-01.jpg){:height="828" width="552"}

 I always liked to combine asparagus & bacon.
 I think the subtle flavors of asparagus and the smokyness of the bacon compliment each other very well.
 One of my favorite side recipes is roasted bacon wrapped asparagus.
-Pair that with a nice and juicy steak and you&#8217;re in for a treat.
+Pair that with a nice and juicy steak and you're in for a treat.
 I just discovered another way of combining asparagus and bacon together.
 I wanted to make a soup with asparagus and was looking for another ingredient.
 I thought about bacon and although it sounded a bit silly a first, I gave it a try.

 <!--more-->

 {: .post-image}
 ![Asparagus & Bacon Soup](http://www.goodiesavolonte.com/wp-content/uploads/2013/12/asparagus-bacon-soup-02.jpg){:height="828" width="552"}

-The first step in the recipe is to make asparagus soup so if you don&#8217;t want bacon, that&#8217;s fine, skip the rest and you&#8217;re done.
-It&#8217;s great on its own too.
+The first step in the recipe is to make asparagus soup so if you don't want bacon, that's fine, skip the rest and you're done.
+It's great on its own too.
 What I wanted to avoid was too much fat going into the soup but also a very smooth texture.
 The bacon I used was very fatty so I rendered the fat as much as I could while keeping the bacon moist and not too crispy.
 I think this helped blending it into the soup without leaving any hard bits.
 On the other side, the fat left in the bacon helped making a good emulsion and the result was a very smooth and creamy texture.
 In other words, yum!

 <div class="recipe-box">
   <h2 class="recipe-title">